 You need to have these elements clearly defined prior to beginning your data analysis project to provide the best deliverable you can.
-Level alumnus Lantz Wagner stresses the importance of asking as many questions as you can at the outset of the project because, often, you may not have another chance before the completion of the project.
+Additionally, it’s important to ask as many questions as you can at the outset of the project because, often, you may not have another chance before the completion of the project.

 Step 2: Understanding Your Data Set